allicue/random-cocktail-generator/README.md

 ## Project Description

-With people not being able to go out to their favorite restaurants/bars for custom cocktails, this application is meant to inspire users with new cocktail recipes that they normally wouldn't make at home.
-With a click of a button, random cocktail recipes will be generated with ingridients and instructions needed to mix a cocktail at home!
+This application is meant to inspire users with new cocktail recipes that they normally wouldn't make at home- especially those tired of drinking the same beer or wine during virtual happy hours.
+With a click of a button, random cocktail recipes will be generated with ingredients and instructions needed to mix a handcrafted cocktail in the comfort of home.

 ## API and Data Sample